La Paz: Geography

 La Paz is built in a canyon created by the Choqueyapu River (now mostly built over), which runs northwest to southeast.
 The city's main thoroughfare, which roughly follows the river, changes names over its length, but the central tree-lined section running through the downtown core is called the Prado.

 The geography of La Paz (in particular the altitude) is marked by social differences.
 The more affluent residents live in the lower, central areas of the city southwest of the Prado.
 Many middle-class residents live in high-rise condos near the center.
 Lower-income residents live in makeshift brick houses in the surrounding hills.
 The satellite city of El Alto, where the airport is, is spread over a broad area to the west of the canyon, on the Altiplano.
-La Paz is renowned for its unique markets, unusual and dramatic topography, and traditional culture.

-La Paz is in the valleys of the Andes, close to the Eastern split of the Altiplano region.
-It is closer to such notable mountains as the Illimani (guardian of La Paz), Huayna Potosi, Mururata, and Illampu.
-On the Western side of the Altiplano divide, about an hour to the west of the La Paz, is the Sajama Volcano, the tallest mountain in Bolivia and ninth-tallest mountain in the Andes.

 An earthquake in July 1994 rated at 8.2 struck 200 mi north of La Paz.
 It could be felt near La Paz and caused damage throughout the villages of the area.
 In February 2002 the city was subjected to a hail and rainstorm that resulted in flooding causing serious damage and over 50 deaths.